michelemiotti/porous-grid-sim/README.md

 ## Installation

-At this point, we haven't automated the installation process.
 You will need to have a working `blender` executable in your machine.
 You can download it [here](https://www.blender.org/download/).

 ## Mesh Generation

 Mesh generation is done using `blender`.
-So far, two types of meshes can be
+Two types of meshes can be
 generated: porous and wire meshes.
 Further details on how to generate each type of mesh are provided below.
 The generated mesh has to be saved as `simulation/constant/triSurface/grid.obj` for the simulation to use it.
+You can either follow the instructions in this section and generate the mesh yourself (not recommended) or use the script provided in `system/change_domany.py`, editing it based on what mesh you want to generate.
+Information on the effect of each parameter is explained here.

 ### Porous Mesh Generation